ABS: an Analytical method of Blind Separation of CMB from foregrounds: Discussions and Conclusions

-The ABS method works beyond the B-mode measurements.
-It also works for blind measurements of CMB temperature, E-mode polarization, the thermal SZ effect and CMB spectra distortion.
+The ABS method works not only for the power spectrum reconstruction, but also for other two point statistics such as correlation function and variance in pixel/wavelet space.
+It also works beyond the B-mode measurements, and is applicable for blind measurements of CMB temperature, E-mode polarization, the thermal SZ effect and CMB spectra distortion.
 Tests against simulated Planck maps has validated its applicability to simulated CMB temperature measurements \citep{2018arXiv180707016Y}.
-Furthermore, the ABS mehtod has important applications even in totally different areas.
+Furthermore, the ABS method has important applications even in totally different areas.
 For example, it may serve as the ultimate solution to the original proposal of extracting cosmic magnification by counting galaxies \citep{Zhang05,YangXJ11,YangXJ15}.
-An unresolved problem here is the stochasticity bias, which is analogous to multiple CMB foregrounds or decorrelation within each foreground component (e.g. thermal dust).
-The ABS method solves this problem, and is capable of reconstructing weak lensing to high accuracy \citep{YangXJ17,Zhang18}.
+The crucial problem that ABS solve is the stochasticity bias in the intrinsic galaxy clustering, which is analogous to multiple CMB foregrounds or decorrelation within each foreground component (e.g. thermal dust of different temperature and power index along the same lines of sight).
+It is then capable of reconstructing weak lensing to high accuracy \citep{YangXJ17,Zhang18}.
 Therefore we expect the ABS method to be promising and be useful in a variety of situations, and other potential applications should be explored as well.